 This handy webpage provides an overview of instructor presence strategies using a Community of Inquiry (COI) framework.

-Instructor presence online is essential, not optional.
+Instructor and student presence online is essential, not optional.
 This resource provides faculty with a brief overview about why online engagement is essential.

 Explore an overview of tips and resources related to creating engaging activities and assignments.